mettle/sendportal-docs/api-subscriber-segments.md

 ## Update

-Replaces the list of segments in a given subscriber with the one supplied in the request.
+Replaces the list of tags assigned to the given subscriber with the list supplied in the request.

-If you want to add additional segments to the subscriber without removing existing ones, you should use the Store endpoint.
-If you want to remove specific segments from the subscriber, you should use the Delete endpoint.
+If you want to assign additional tags to the subscriber without removing existing ones, you should use the Store endpoint.
+If you want to remove specific tags from the subscriber, you should use the Delete endpoint.

 #### Endpoint

-`PUT /api/v1/workspaces/{workspaceId}/subscribers/{subscriberId}/segments`
+`PUT /api/v1/workspaces/{workspaceId}/subscribers/{subscriberId}/tags`

 #### Expected Response Code
 200

 #### Request Fields

-- segments: `array<int>`
+- tags: `array<int>`

 #### Response Fields